 Eligibility is determined based on the information that you provided on your Free Application for Federal Student Aid (FAFSA).
 There are many factors that contribute to your eligibility for FWS, but the most important criteria to meet in order to even be considered are:

 Eligible students are awarded FWS at the time they are awarded other financial aid by Office of Financial Aid.
-You can log into your portal under My Financial Aid review your financial aid award package.
+You can log into your portal under My Financial Aid to review your financial aid award package.
 FWS will be listed along with the other financial aid information.
+Every effort is made to provide work study positions to those eligible.
 If you are still unsure, feel free to call Office of Financial Aid at 615-297-7545 ext.
-661
+650

 Generally, we award FWS to students up front if they are eligible.
 However, there are times throughout the year that some students can gain eligibility and more FWS funds become available.
 If you wish to be considered for FWS, a few qualifications need to be met first:

 Submit an application to the Financial Aid Office and include a copy of your current schedule.